 authID® Completes New Financing Round and Announces New Directors

-DENVER, March 09, 2023 (GLOBE NEWSWIRE) -- authID [Nasdaq: AUID], a leading provider of secure identity authentication solutions, today announced that it has closed a financing agreement with long-time investor, Stephen J. Garchik, for $3.6 million, and appointed several new Directors.
+DENVER, March 09, 2023 (GLOBE NEWSWIRE) -- authID AUID, a leading provider of secure identity authentication solutions, today announced that it has closed a financing agreement with long-time investor, Stephen J. Garchik, for $3.6 million, and appointed several new Directors.

 The financing agreement is aligned with the Company's 2023 budget to support the reduced capital requirements and current business needs through the first quarter of 2024 as announced in February.
 The new financing modifies the terms of the March 2022 Facility Agreement entered into with Mr. Garchik.
 On March 9th, the Company completed an initial drawdown of $900,000 under the revised Facility Agreement.
 Subsequent funding is subject to certain conditions, as described in the Facility Agreement.